FlorianC31/AFDX_P4_QoS/Simulation/BENCHMARK_NO_QOS/README.md

 # Run

-To run p4app, either you copy it in your bin with
+To run p4app, either you copy it in your bin with:
 ```shell
 cp p4app /usr/local/bin
 ```